sex-pomelo/sex-pomelo-admin/README.md

-#pomelo-admin
+#sex-pomelo-admin

-`pomelo-admin` is an admin console library for [pomelo](https://github.com/NetEase/pomelo).
+`sex-pomelo-admin` is an admin console library for [pomelo](https://github.com/NetEase/pomelo).
 It provides the a series of utilities to monitor the `pomelo` server clusters.

 ##Installation

 ```
-npm install pomelo-admin
+npm install @sex-pomelo/sex-pomelo-admin
 ```

 ##Basic conception